oyinetare/ticketflow/README.md

 ### 1 - Monolith

+- folder structure
+- architecture diagram
 - what part of the requirements does it solve
-- what problems are introduced
+- what problems are introduced, leading up to next section
-- architecture diagram

 - #### flow